fmichonneau/2016-06-15-UFII-fellowship/application.md

 to distinguish them [@Knowlton2000].
 Since the early 2000's, DNA barcoding (see Figure 1 and Box 1) has been widely adopted by the community to facilitate future identification, and uncover species complexes (e.g., [@Michonneau2015-impatiens]).
-Almost 5 milions DNA barcodes are publicly available representing diverse taxonomic groups, from all latitudes, covering both marine and terrestrial habitats.
+Almost 5 million DNA barcodes are publicly available representing diverse taxonomic groups, from all latitudes, covering both marine and terrestrial habitats.
 This dataset is the most comprehensive for which the same gene has been sequenced and is associated with curated taxonomic